adrianyau/Final-Capstone-Project/README.md

 - Lack of Career Growth
 - High Levels of Stress

 Inspired by her intrigue and passion, I have downloaded a dataset from Kaggle that contains information about HR Analytics.
-I wanted to explore:

-1. What does the data on job satisfaction suggest?
-2. Does the amount of travel play a factor?
-3. Are employees still quitting after a salary increase?
-4. Is gender an important element?
-5. How long do employees stay before they leave?
+I wanted to explore any trends and patterns that are distinct between the different departments within the company.

 ## Process

 1. Download 'HR_Analytics.csv' from https://www.kaggle.com/datasets/rishikeshkonapure/hr-analytics-prediction.
 2. Import 'HR_Analytics.csv' to Jupyter Notebooks for data review and cleaning, if necessary.
-3. Based on the dataset, this is an organization that may belong in the field of healthcare or pharmaceuticals.
-There is involvement in scientific research and development, as well as sales and marketing of the products being studied and tested.
+3. Based on the dataset, this is an organization that may belong in the field of healthcare or pharmaceuticals:
+   - Human Resources manages the employees within the company
+   - Research and Development experiments and creates products for sale
+   - Sales promote and sell products to generate revenue for the company
 4. Summary and Explanation of the Data:

    Attrition (Yes or No)